MISP/misp-website/content/blog/MISP.2.4.168.released.md

 We are pleased to announce the immediate availability of [MISP v2.4.168](https://github.com/MISP/MISP/releases/tag/v2.4.168) with bugs fixed and various security fixes.

-The release include a [significant release](https://www.misp-project.org/Changelog-misp-stix.txt) of [misp-stix](https://github.com/MISP/misp-stix) which is the core Python library for STIX (1, 2.0 and 2.1) import and export.
+It includes a rather substantial [release](https://www.misp-project.org/Changelog-misp-stix.txt) of [misp-stix](https://github.com/MISP/misp-stix), the core Python library for importing and exporting STIX (1, 2.0 and 2.1).

 # Fixes